Big January Giveaway - Click Here For More Details

 Travel insurance for South Africa

 Known for it's vast gold reserves, breath-taking natural beauty and eclectic wildlife, South Africa has much to offer the intrepid traveller.
-Any trip to the Motherland is bound to be an unforgettable experience.
-Ensure you remember the trip for all the right reasons by booking reliable travel insurance to South Africa with Holiday Extras.
+Enjoy your trip in peace of mind by booking reliable travel insurance to South Africa with Holiday Extras, including cover for medical emergencies, baggage and cancellations.

 Choosing Holiday Extras as your provider

 Holiday Extras allows you to choose from four levels of insurance so you can tailor your choice to your trip: